MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-retirement-timeline.md

 >[!Important]
->If you are currently in the midddle of a Mover migration, you may continue using Mover until you finish your migration.
+>If you are currently in the middle of a Mover migration, you may continue using Mover until you finish your migration.
 However, you will not be able to create new connectors.
+>
+>Fast Track led migrations are currently impacted at this time.